-This enquiry takes Wilson’s famous political framing of the 1960s as a starting point to continue students appraisal of the extent that ‘Modern Britain’ was made, remade and contested within the rather arbitrary dates of between Wilson arriving and leaving office.
-The enquiry uses the term ‘white heat’ to get students to consider the pace and extent of change in different aspects of political, economic and social life – as well as considering how much the power the British were really willing to cede on the global stage.
-In so doing, a more complex picture around the question of who is welcoming, who is remaking and who is resisting shifts in ‘Modern Britain’ begin to emerge.
+Yet how far did this supposed vision match the experiences and events of 1964-70?
+Students are invited to appraise the extent that ‘Modern Britain’ was made, remade and contested between the rather arbitrary dates Wilson first arrival and departure at Number 10.
+The enquiry uses Wilson’s ‘white heat’ terminology to consider the pace and extent of change in different aspects of political, economic and social life – as well as considering how much the power the British were really willing to cede on the global stage.
+Such a story would remain incomplete without considering the early fracturing of the post-war consensus as well as the emergent political consciousness and power of a self-organised working class (in all its diversity) outside of the traditional institutions allowed for them.
+In so doing, a more complex picture emerges around the question of who welcomed, who remade and who resisted emerging developments in ‘Modern Britain’.

 - Politics and Economics Source Pack